kriskowal/gtor/README.md

 Any number of consumers can subscribe to the getter side and it will push a notification their way.

+However, if we infer a smooth animation from the discrete scroll positions and their times, we can sample the scroll position *function* on each animation frame.

-Both of these cases are distinct from streams and have interesting relationships with each other.
+These cases are distinct from streams and have interesting relationships with each other.
 With the temperature sensor, changes are **continuous**, whereas with the scroll position observer, the changes are **discrete**.
 With the temperature sensor, we sample the data at a much lower frequency than